currocam/speedytree/README.md

 ### Benchmark

 You can run the benchmark with `make benchmark`.
 As an example, a small sth file is included, but you probably want to add your own.
+The alignments I used are included in the release with the binary executable file.

 ### Testing